 Legal Exceptions to Helmet Laws: Insurance Requirements for Riders Without Helmets in Florida

 Someone over 21 may not have to wear a helmet while riding on or operating a motorcycle in Florida if they have sufficient insurance coverage.
-The law requires them to have an insurance policy offering at least $10,000 in medical benefits for injuries resulting from motorcycle wrecks.
+In addition, the law requires them to have an insurance policy offering at least $10,000 in medical benefits for injuries resulting from motorcycle wrecks.

 Penalties for Violating Florida Helmet Laws